The tale of a cheap DNS provider

 - Has pretty interesting rate limiting support.

 Could not find out the exact values, but after you reach your hourly limit, it will deny your access for at least an hour.
-No documentation.
+No documentation. - It also has no API wrapper/library available at the time.

 Application and workaround